LANL-Seismoacoustics/infraGA/doc/source/installation.rst

 Operating Systems
 -----------------

-InfraGA/GeoAc can currently be installed on machines running newer versions of Linux or Apple OSX.
-Installation on Windows system requires C/C++ compilation as well as an Anaconda Python installation.
+InfraGA/GeoAc can currently be installed on machines running newer versions of Linux or Apple OS X.  Installation on a Windows system requires C/C++ compilation as well as an Anaconda Python installation.

 ------------
 Dependencies